gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 ```

 will enable the _Off Peak_ periods described above, so on weekdays
-from 12:00am through 8:59am and 6:00pm through 11:59pm and all of Saturday and Sunday.
+from 12:00am through 8:59am and 6:00pm through 11:59pm, plus all of Saturday and Sunday.
 Machines
 scheduler is checking all patterns from the array and if at least one of
 them describes current time, then the _Off Peak_ time mode is enabled.